io-project-cyber/Can-D/README.md

 # Database In A Can (DIAC)

 DIAC is a proof-of-concept cyber deception tool.
 Using wordlists of names and login credentials, DIAC outputs a randomly generated list of "sensitive information" (actually junk credentials) in MySQL format.
-This tool is intended to be used in
+This tool is intended to be used in a high interaction MySQL honeypot that provides false information.

 >PLANNED: The user can select a minimum password length.